 Some believe that ACV helps with dry skin eczema.
 Human skin is more on the acidic side, and if you use ACV, it may help restore it to the natural PH balance of the skin.
 This may contribute to a healthy skin barrier.

-Also, a diluted ACV solution can be used as a toner.
-Please note that it should not be used undiluted, as it can cause burns.
-If your skin is damaged, do not use ACV.
+A diluted ACV solution can be used as a toner.
+Please note that undiluted use of apple cider vingar can cause burns.
+Do not apply apple cider vingar on your skin if its damaged.

-If you’re interested in trying apple cider vinegar, be sure to speak with your doctor first.
+Speak with your doctor before using apple cider vinegar.
 While some believe it to have several health benefits, it is important to remember that it is not meant to ingest in large quantities.
 Some risks include burning or irritation of the skin, wearing down tooth enamel, nausea, and irritation of the esophagus.
 Diluting the vinegar with water should help decrease the negative effects.
 Lastly, ACV alone is not reliable for losing weight.
 For better results, contact us about our weight loss solutions.